 Classically styled sailing yacht epitomizes Old World elegance.
 Sail in the Balearics in a vessel befitting a region so rich in history and beauty.
-Enjoy highly personalized service from a skilled, professional crew.
+Also, enjoy highly personalized service from a skilled, professional crew.
 Accommodates 12 guests in five, air-conditioned cabins.

 PLAY THE GAME Sunseeker 91′

 Brand new, stunning yacht, with a contemporary interiors.
 The flybridge is charter guests’ favorite deck space.
 Dine al fresco at two seating areas with tables.
-Two wet bars house the icemaker, fridge, BBQ and sink.
+There are also two wet bars that house the icemaker, fridge, BBQ and sink.
 Above all, the hard top with retractable inner canopy and further aft sun awning is adjustable.
 So, cooling daytime shade, then open for sunsets and starry nights.
 8 guests in 4 staterooms.